-Here at FoodReady food safety software we get a lot of requests for businesses to prepare for USDA approval.
+Here at FoodReady food safety software we get a lot of requests for businesses to prepare for USDA approval by our USDA Consultant.
 And we also get asked if people’s products should be approved or certified by the USDA or the FDA.

 The U.S. Department of Agriculture (USDA) is responsible for the safety and integrity of meat, poultry and egg products in the United States.
 The USDA’s Food Safety and Inspection Service (FSIS) is responsible for ensuring that these products meet federal standards for wholesomeness, while also preventing adulterated food from reaching consumers.
 This article will address some common questions about which foods fall under USDA jurisdiction, how you can get certified organic food products and what certification options exist if you want to sell food items at a farmer’s market or online store.